TGDivy/TGDivy/README.md

 ## 💬🌞

-> What you get by achieving your goals is not as important as what you become by achieving your goals. ~ Henry David Thoreau
+> No one can hurt you without your consent. ~ Eleanor Roosevelt

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )